Alternative Dispute Resolution for the 10th JD Suffolk County

 Who can attend?

 Both the parties and their attorneys may attend the mediation sessions.
 While the Matrimonial Mediation Program welcomes attorney participation, it is entirely left to the parties’ discretion whether to have their attorney participate in any of the scheduled sessions.
 Each party is free to make their own decision to have their attorney attend or not.
+Notwithstanding the foregoing, in certain instances, the Mediation Center may require the attendance of each party’s attorney at the mediation session.

 What happens during Mediation?